causLee/ACTF/2020/HITCTF-2020/README.md

   }
 ```

-`snprintf` will return more than v3, the causing integer overflow.
+`snprintf` will return more than v3, then causing integer overflow.
 Thus we can overflow the stack.

-We simple write shellcode on the bss section (which seems RWX), and jumps to shellcode.
+We simple write shellcode on the bss section (which seems RWX), and jump to shellcode.

 ```python
 from pwn import *